Welcome to Spring in Amsterdam!

 Admire the city's spring blossom

 I think we've officially done tulips now, so lets move on to other pretty floral things you can see in Amsterdam in spring; spring blossom!!
 Despite living here for five years, every spring I am surprised by just how pretty the city is with clusters of blossoming trees and plants waking me up from winter.
-Just wondering around the city will lead you to find cherry blossom trees and more, however, if you really wanted to overindulge your senses or hayfever, the best place you should go to for spring blossom is Bloesempark (Blossom Park so I guess the clue is in the name!) in Amsterdamse Bos (Amsterdam Woods), which is just a short tram ride from the centre of the city, where there's a beautiful collection of Japanese cherry blossom trees.
-There is one weekend when this is the best time to visit - in early April - but really if you visit anytime between late March and late April, the odds are good that you'll see the spring blossom there and all around Amsterdam, especially in the city's parks.
+Just wondering around the city will lead you to find cherry blossom trees and more, however, if you really wanted to overindulge your senses or hayfever, the best place you should go to for spring blossom is Bloesempark (Blossom Park so I guess the clue is in the name!) in Amsterdamse Bos (Amsterdam Woods), which is a short tram ride from the centre of the city, where there's a beautiful collection of 400 Japanese cherry blossom trees.
+There is a short window to see these cherry blossom trees at their best - almost always in early April - but really if you visit anytime between late March and late April, the odds are good that you'll see the spring blossom there and all around Amsterdam, especially in the city's parks.

 See the spring snow